 Continuing west, the historic buildings were soon replaced by modern developments.

-What a relaxation, exploring a new place and capturing frames that catch my eyes.
+What a relaxation, exploring a new place, and capturing frames that catch my eyes.
 I can’t express enough how much I enjoy doing this.

-It didn’t take long and I entered the Kelvingrove Park…
+It didn’t take long, and I entered the Kelvingrove Park…

 Nothing else of this height can achieve this feature, so the tower is marked in the Guinness World Records book.
 And I got to see Glasgow from a bird’s eye.
 Sweet!

-The most recognizable of mentioned is this Stobcross Crane, which used to lift Glasgow-built steam locomotives onto cargo ships.
+The most recognizable is the Stobcross Crane, which used to lift Glasgow-built steam locomotives onto cargo ships.

-It is great that they left it here and didn’t demolish it as many other cities did with their heritage.
-My last target for the day was The Riverside Museum, a building by one of my favorite architects: Zaha Hadid.
+It is great that they left it here and didn’t demolish it, as many other cities did with their industrial heritage.
+My last goal for the day was to see the Riverside Museum, a building by one of my favorite contemporary architects: Zaha Hadid.

-I went there on the opposite shore of the river than where I was, but as there are ferries operating across, I planned to take one to get there.
-However, I missed the last one, so had to I walk a couple of miles further and cross the river by the Clyde Tunnel.
+It is on the opposite shore of the river than where I was, but as there are ferries operating across, I planned to take one to get there.
+However, I missed the last one, so I had to walk a couple of miles further and cross the river by the Clyde Tunnel.

-Edit: I made another trip up there already.
+Edit, 11/2015: I made another trip up there already.
 Click for Edinburgh and Dundee.